Logan-Hansen/PokemonCrystal/README.md

 - [X] Force perfect DVs for all pokemon (except shiny gyarados)
 - [ ] Change shiny formula to not be dependent on DVs so can have all perfect with some shiny still
 - [X] Goldenrod Move Tutor now there every day, allows unlimited purchases, and charges money instead of coins
+- [ ] Have someone show you dex entries for Raikou and Entei to make tracking them easier.
+Use the following code with any NPC

+ .Main:
+        ; writetext NeighborText ; swap this for their normal text waitbutton
+        setval RAIKOU
+        special ShowPokedexEntry
+        setval ENTEI
+        special ShowPokedexEntry
+        closetext
+        end

 ## See also